 Elm Sunday: Like the sign said, Sister, Be cool now!

 E-MS: Yeah, I can dig it.
-Tell us about the black dragon, Elm.
+Let's talk about the black dragon.

-Elm Sunday: You know I never believed in dragons.
-But I sure changed my mind when I saw one!
+Elm Sunday: Well, you know I never believed in dragons, but I sure changed my mind when I saw one!
 His name was Char, and he helped me release my fears.

 E-MS: By incinerating them?